MEDICAL MARIJUANA CALIFORNIA FAQ

 Patients with a physician’s recommendation and their primary caregivers, defined as, “The individual designated by the person exempted under this act who has consistently assumed responsibility for the housing, health, or safety of that person.”
 According to a state supreme court decision, People v Mentch (2008), caregivers must supply some other service to patients than just providing marijuana.

 As an alternative, SB 420 allows patients to grow together in non-profit “collectives” or cooperatives.
 Collectives may scale the SB 420 limits to the number of members, but large gardens are always suspect to law enforcement.
 In particular, grows over 100 plants risk five-year mandatory minimum sentences under federal law.

-CAN I STILL BE ARRESTED OR RAIDED?
+CAN I STILL BE ARRESTED OR RAIDED FOR MEDICAL MARIJUANA?

 Yes, unfortunately.
 Many legal patients have been raided or arrested for having dubious recommendations, for growing amounts that police deem excessive, on account of neighbors’ complaints, etc. Once patients have been charged, it is up to the courts to pass judgment on their medical claim.

 A landmark State Supreme Court decision, People vs. Mower, holds that patients have the same right to marijuana as to any legally prescribed drug.
 Under Mower, patients who have been arrested can request dismissal of charges at a pre-trial hearing.
 If the defendant convinces the court that the prosecution hasn’t established probable cause that it wasn’t for medical purposes, criminal charges are dismissed.
 If not, the patient goes on to trial, where the prosecution must prove “beyond a reasonable doubt” that the defendant is guilty.
 Those who have had their charges dropped may file to have their property returned and claim damages.